 Ever since my reselling journey started I have always loved flipping shoes.
 They can be a very nice addition to that 60-day selling total on eBay!
-Throughout this post I will try to outline some of the things to look for, I will also cover the following:
+Throughout this post on how to sell trainers on eBay I will try to outline some of the things to look for, I will also cover the following:

 - What brands to look for (including my top 3 right now)